SymmetricDevs/Supersymmetry-Ideas/Materials Sci/Slag.md

 Slag formation can be combatted and modified through introduction of e.g. quicklime (CaO) and magnesite (MgCO3). *If it is possible to implement,* too aggressive or radical slag constituents will attack and damage the refractory lining of furnaces.

 Contemporary applications of slag are dominated by the construction industry.
 Slag is ground and added to cement mixtures, but this only works with specific types of slag.
 Larger granules of slag (gravels) are used for railroad bedding and streets/roads.
-It can also be melted to be spun into mineral wool (Since SuSy currently lacks better/alternative solutions to making insulation/mineral wool).
+It can also be melted to be spun into mineral wool (Since Susy currently lacks better/alternative solutions to making insulation/mineral wool).
-Slags can be dissolved in wastewater to generate acidity to promote flocculation (for which i’d prefer a unified flocculation agent).
+Slags can be dissolved in wastewater to generate acidity to promote flocculation (for which I’d prefer a unified flocculation agent).
 It is also a slow-acting phosphorus fertiliser.